yijunwang0805/covid-19/SEIR Forecast_Yijun Wang & Owen Xu/README.md

 - Download my Jupyter notebook file: [SEIR.ipynb](https://github.com/yijunwang0805/YijunWang/blob/master/SEIR%20Forecast_Yijun%20Wang%20%26%20Owen%20Xu/SEIR.ipynb)

 ### Summary
-- This study seeks to forecast the number of SARS-CoV-2 infectious cases.
-This study finds that under the current scenario, if no quarantine or other intervention applies, Wuhan, Beijing, Shanghai would have 0.9, 4.9, 7 million infectious cases at the peak time on 2020-05-06, 2020-04-14, and 2020-04-02, respectively.
+- This study seeks to forecast the number of SARS-CoV-2 cases.
+Results find that if no further mitigation intervention applies, Wuhan, would have 1.7 million infectious at the epidemic peak on March 3, 2020, and Beijing, Shanghai, and Guangzhou would have 3.9, 5.2, 4.2 million infectious cases at the peak time in the middle of June.

 ### Background
 -  There has been a novel coronavirus (2019-nCoV) pneumonia outbreak in Wuhan, China since December 2019 which spreads internationally.